 Till next time!

-We hope you enjoyed getting a little taste of the different ways we can impact different countries.
-Pretty cool isn't it?
+We hope you enjoyed getting a taste of the different ways we serve some of the world’s most vulnerable nations.

-Stay tuned for our next email.
-In it we’ll introduce you to some of the families currently serving with MAF.
+Stay tuned for the next leg of our online journey, where we’ll introduce you to some of the families currently serving overseas.

 Mission Aviation Fellowship (MAF) is the world’s largest humanitarian air operator.
 For over 75 years we have been flying light aircraft over jungles, mountains, swamps and deserts.
 We enable more than 2,000 aid, development and mission organisations to bring medical care, emergency relief and long-term development.
 Our pilots and personnel deliver relief workers, doctors, pastors, school books, food, medicines - everything that can only be safely and speedily delivered by air.
 Our faithful supporters give and pray to make this all possible.